N.I.B.

-"N.I.B." is a song released by British heavy metal band Black Sabbath.
-It first appeared as the fourth track on the band's 1970 debut album, Black Sabbath.
+"N.I.B." is a song released by English heavy metal band Black Sabbath.
+It first appeared as the fourth track on the band's self-titled debut album.
 The lyrics are in the first person from the point of view of Lucifer.
 Bassist Geezer Butler, who composed the song's lyrics, has said that "the song was about the devil falling in love and totally changing, becoming a good person."

 Title

 The song's title has long been a source of speculation, with some fans over the years interpreting the title as meaning "Nativity in Black" or "Name in Blood".
 In the early 1990s, Geezer Butler claimed that the title was a reference to drummer Bill Ward's beard at that time, which his bandmates felt looked like a pen nib.
-According to Butler, "Originally (the title) was "Nib", which was Bill's beard.
+According to Butler, "Originally (the title) was Nib, which was Bill's beard.
 When I wrote N.I.B., I couldn't think of a title for the song, so I just called it Nib, after Bill's beard.
 To make it more intriguing I put punctuation marks in there to make it N.I.B.
 By the time it got to America, they translated it to 'Nativity in Black'."

-Though "Nativity in Black" is a disputed title, it was later used for a pair of Black Sabbath tribute albums released in 1994 and 2000 respectively.
+Though "Nativity in Black" is a semi-unofficial title, it was later used for a pair of Black Sabbath tribute albums released in 1994 and 2000 respectively.